rapidsai/rmm/README.md

 ## Using RMM in Python Code

-You can use RMM in two ways in Python code:
+There are two ways to use RMM in Python code:

 1. Using the `rmm.DeviceBuffer` API to explicitly create and manage device memory allocations